Telescopic sight: Reticle illumination

 Either type of reticle can be illuminated for use in low-light or daytime conditions.
 With any illuminated low-light reticle, it is essential that its brightness can be adjusted.
 A reticle that is too bright will cause glare in the operator's eye, interfering with their ability to see in low-light conditions.
 This is because the pupil of the human eye closes quickly upon receiving any source of light.
 Most illuminated reticles provide adjustable brightness settings to adjust the reticle precisely to the ambient light.

 Illumination is usually provided by a battery-powered LED, though other electric light sources can be used.
 The light is projected forward through the sight, and reflects off the back surface of the reticle.
 Red is the most common colour used, as it least impedes the shooter's natural night vision.
 This illumination method can be used to provide both daytime and low-light conditions reticle illumination.

-Radioactive isotopes can also be used as a light source, to provide an illuminated reticle for low-light condition aiming.
-In sights such as the SUSAT or Elcan C79 Optical Sight tritium-illuminated reticles are used for low-light condition aiming.
-Trijicon Corporation uses tritium in their combat and hunting-grade firearm optics, including the ACOG.
-The (radioactive) tritium light source has to be replaced every 8–12 years, since it gradually loses its brightness due to radioactive decay.
+Radioactive isotopes such as tritium can also be used as a light source to provide an illuminated reticle for low-light condition aiming.
+In sights such as the SUSAT or Elcan C79 Optical Sight tritium-illuminated reticles are used.
+The Trijicon Corporation, famous for their ACOG prism sights that are adopted by various assault infantry branches of the United States military, uses tritium in their combat and hunting-grade firearm optics.
+The tritium light source has to be replaced every 8–12 years, since it gradually loses brightness due to radioactive decay.

-With fiber optics ambient (day)light can be collected and directed to an illuminated daytime reticle.
+With fiber optics, ambient (day)light can be collected and directed to an illuminated daytime reticle.
 Fiber-optics reticles automatically interact with the ambient light level that dictates the brightness of the reticle.
 Trijicon uses fiber optics combined with other low-light conditions illumination methods in their AccuPoint telescopic sights and some of their ACOG sights models.